My Quiet Kitchen

 • To make the oat cream, combine oats and water in a blender.
 Blend on high for 30 seconds with a high-speed blender or 1 minute with a standard blender.
 Don't worry about it becoming "slimy" because we actually want that for this recipe.
 Strain the milk with a nut milk bag (save the oat pulp for another use, like cookies).
 You should have about ⅓ cup of thick oat milk.

 • Next, gently squeeze the tofu over the sink to remove some of the water.
 Place in a blender with the oat milk, and blend until smooth.
-Add the lemon juice, lactic acid or vinegar, ½ tsp salt, and garlic powder, if using.
+Add the lemon juice, lactic acid or vinegar, ½ teaspoon salt, and garlic powder, if using.
 Blend again.

-• Taste and adjust the flavors as desired (I usually add another ⅛ tsp salt unless I plan to sweeten the cream cheese).
+• Taste and adjust the flavors as desired (I usually add another ⅛ teaspoon salt unless I plan to sweeten the cream cheese).
 It should taste very salty and tangy at this stage because the flavors will mellow.
 Add the agar powder, and blend again for a few seconds to incorporate.

 • Transfer the mixture to a small saucepan.
 Over medium-low heat, whisking frequently, slowly bring to a simmer.
 When bubbles start to rise to the surface, reduce heat to low so it doesn't scald.
 Whisking constantly, cook for 2 more minutes.
 This activates the agar.